 Some plugins identify and delete malware.
 Others return a report of suspected malware – giving you the option to delete those you confirm as malware.

-Here are two plugins you can use for DB scanning:
+Here are three plugins you can use for DB scanning:

 - All In One WP Security & Firewall

 All In One WP Security & Firewall is one of the most popular plugins with DB scanning function.
 The DB Scanner looks for suspicious strings in core tables in your WordPress database.